KI-CISWG/MVCR/mvcr-0.6.md

 ## MVCR - Compliant by Default

-The objective of the MVCR specification is to make a MVCR which by default settings is compliant by default.
+The objective of the MVCR specification is to make a MVCR which by default settings is compliant with consent requirements by default.

 Defined specifically with the defualt settings in the MVCR which are represented by the Yes/No  flag settings -  (No) 3rd party sharing, (No) collection of sensitive personal data, and an optional,checklist for self asserting that the consent harvested is, fair, reasonable and conforms to the